celo-org/celo-monorepo/SETUP.md

 #### Install Node

+Currently Node.js v12.x is required in order to work with this repo.

 Install `nvm` (allows you to manage multiple versions of Node) by following the instructions here: [https://github.com/nvm-sh/nvm].

 Once `nvm` is successfully installed, restart the terminal and run the following commands to install the `npm` versions that [celo-monorepo] will need: